-Producers are implemented in terms of two actors, a producer actor, and a coordinator actor.
-Figure 3 shows their implementation.
+Figure 4 shows an implementation of producers in terms of two actors, a producer actor, and a coordinator actor.
 The producer runs the produceValues method, thereby sending a sequence of values, wrapped in Some messages, to the coordinator.
 The sequence is terminated by a None message.
-Some and None are the two cases of Scala's standard Option class.
 The coordinator synchronizes requests from clients and values coming from the producer.
-The implementation in Figure 3 yields maximum parallelism through an internal queue that buffers produced values.
+As in the threaded version, the produce method does not take a continuation argument.